drorlab/pensa/tutorial/README.md

 This tutorial shows the usage of the scripts for the basic applications provided with this repository.
 For each of the following four steps, a bash script runs the python script for an example system: rhodopsin, once bound to arrestin-1 and once bound to Gi.
 Below, we go through the steps as invoked by these bash scripts to demonstrate how to use the python code.

+The following assumes that you have cloned the PENSA repository to your home directory (```~/```) and that you work on the Sherlock cluster at Stanford.
+If this is not the case, you should adapt the file paths accordingly.

+A note for Sherlock users: It might be useful to copy the tutorial folder to ```$OAK``` and run the scripts from there.
+Storage in the home directories is quite limited.

 Preprocessing is necessary for all of the subsequent steps, which then are independent from one another.